xander-deanna/project-2-group-3/README.md

 <code>GIVEN I am the user, WHEN I create an account, THEN I am presented a list of friends with different interests.
 THEN I CAN add friends based on those things I want to learn more about.</code>

+The additional npm package we chose is [Cloudinary](https://www.npmjs.com/package/cloudinary).
+Cloudinary is a cloud service that allows for the upload and retreval of images.
 <br>
 <hr>